Beginner’s Guide to the NCLEX: Your First Step to Acing the Exam

 You’ve survived the rigors of nursing school and graduated from your program unscathed.
 Now all that stands between you and your new career as an RN is the NCLEX exam.
 Feelings of stress, anxiety, and exhaustion are all normal right now, but don’t let them get the best of you.

-The NCLEX may seem insurmountable, but with an 80% pass rate for students on their first try, it’s more likely than not that you’ll pass on your first try, especially with the right tools, tips, and resources.
+The NCLEX may seem insurmountable, but with an 80% pass rate for students on their first attempt, it’s more likely than not that you’ll pass on your first try, especially with the right tools, tips, and resources.
 Below, we break down the exam structure, tackle test categories, offer study strategies, and get expert insight into preparing, taking, and passing the NCLEX the first time around.

 Understanding the Exam